 The same legal framework is applicable to refugees and beneficiaries of subsidiary protection in terms of family reunification.
 As soon as refugees and subsidiary protection beneficiaries are granted protection, they are entitled to apply for it.
-Family reunification is permitted for:
+Family reunification is allowed for:

-1. Spouses or partners (PACS) with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;
+- Spouses or partners (PACS) with whom they were in a relationship prior to lodging their asylum claim if they are at least 18 years old;

 Due to COVID-19, family reunification was suspended for months in 2020: this situation was not foreseen in the decision listing exceptions allowing entry into France.
-This decision was challenged, and the Conseil d’Etat decided in January 2021 that family reunification should not be limited in the context of health crisis.
+This decision was challenged, and the Council of state decided in January 2021 that family reunification should not be limited in the context of health crisis.
 It ruled, inter alia, that this decision disproportionately infringes the right to normal family life and the best interests of the child.
 Consequently a new decision was issued allowing the entry to territory to persons coming for the purpose of family reunification.

 Article L. 561-2 Ceseda, as amended by Article 3 Law n.
 2018-778 of 10 September 2018.

 Décret No. 2021-99 du 30 janvier 2021 modifiant les décrets No. 2020-1262 du 16 octobre 2020 et No. 2020-1310 du 29 octobre 2020 prescrivant les mesures générales nécessaires pour faire face à l’épidémie de covid-19 dans le cadre de l’état d’urgence sanitaire.
 NOR : SSAZ2103545D.